 Fort Myers Federal Criminal Defense Lawyers

-When charges are formally filed by the U.S. Attorneys office they are either filed by an indictment or an information.
-If the charge is a felony the Fifth Amendment of the U.S. Constitution requires that the a defendant must be indicted by a grand jury; if the charge is a misdemeanor (or a felony where the Defendant agrees to waive indictment) the U.S. Attorney’s office can simply file a piece of paper (Information) saying that the defendant committed the illegal conduct.
+When charges are formally filed by the U.S. Attorneys office they are either filed by an indictment or information.
+If the charge is a felony, the Fifth Amendment of the U.S. Constitution requires that the defendant must be indicted by a grand jury; if the charge is a misdemeanor (or a felony where the Defendant agrees to waive indictment), the U.S. Attorney’s office can simply file a piece of paper (Information) saying that the defendant committed the illegal conduct.

-Unlike state court, the discovery (a.k.a. investigation) process, is very limited and the Defendant is very restricted in the investigations that he/she will be permitted to participate in.
+Unlike state court, the discovery (a.k.a. investigation) process is very limited and the Defendant is very restricted in the investigations that he/she will be permitted to participate in.
 This yet another reason why it is important that a defendant hire a good federal crime lawyer in Fort Myers.
-At the Garvin Law Firm we have developed a reputation for handling these cases with an attention to detail and take the time necessary in an effort to achieve the best possible outcomes on our Federal Cases.
+At Garvin Injury Law, we have developed a reputation for handling these cases with an attention to detail and take the time necessary in an effort to achieve the best possible outcomes on our Federal Cases.

 If you, or someone you know is facing Federal prosecution in Federal Court please contact our Fort Myers federal crime attorneys as soon as possible as the Federal criminal process moves incredibly quickly.